 Do you read really well and understand exactly what your teacher is saying in class — but have a really hard time writing or getting your thoughts down on paper?
 Are you working hard and paying attention but struggle with written classwork or homework?
-If so, and an auditory processing disorder has been dismissed as the cause, you might have dysgraphia, a little-known but significant learning disorder which have a big impact on how well you do in school.
+If so, you might have dysgraphia, a little-known but significant learning disorder which have a big impact on how well you do in school.
 Read on to find out more.

 What is Dysgraphia?